 - Display onto any surface

-- Easily adjust screen size
+- Easily adjust the screen size

-- Future-proof adaptability
+- Future-proofed adaptability

 - Eliminates need to buy new hardware